 - a.
 The date on which the matter complained of occurred; - b.
 The sections or provisions of the Collective Bargaining Agreement allegedly misapplied or misinterpreted; - c.
 The disposition sought by the aggrieved employee; - d.
 The signature of the employee or employees who claim to be aggrieved by the matter being complained of and to whom any remedy shall apply; and - e.
-The date the Grievance is submitted. - 6.3.5 When Grievance is Forfeited.
+The date the Grievance is submitted.

+6.3.5 When Grievance is Forfeited.
 No Grievance shall be recognized by the Board unless it shall have been presented at the appropriate level within the time limits stated in Section 6.2.1.2.
-If not so presented, the right to file a Grievance will be forfeited. - 6.3.6 Exception.
+If not so presented, the right to file a Grievance will be forfeited.

+6.3.6 Exception.
 Any matter for which an administrative forum is provided by law shall not be proper subject for Grievance and/or arbitration under this Grievance procedure, unless the Grievant has signed a waiver of his right to use such administrative forum.
-If the Board rejects an arbitrator's award, the waiver is null and void, and the Grievant may use other administrative forums as provided by law. - 6.3.7 Non-Grievable Matters.
+If the Board rejects an arbitrator's award, the waiver is null and void, and the Grievant may use other administrative forums as provided by law.

+6.3.7 Non-Grievable Matters.
 Matters not covered by this Agreement or reserved for the determination by the Board pursuant to Section 5.2.1 shall not be subject to the Grievance provisions of this Agreement.

-- 6.3.8 Extension of Time.
-Time limits under this procedure may be extended by mutual written consent. - 6.3.9 Mediation.
-Nothing herein shall preclude the parties from agreeing to mediate a Grievance which is otherwise timely filed under this procedure.
-Once a Grievance is submitted in written form at Level One (Section 6.2.1.2), the parties may agree to mediate the issue.
-In the event mediation is utilized, the procedures outlined in Section 6.2 shall be held in abeyance for a period of sixty (60) days to permit mediation to occur.
-In the event mediation is not successful in resolving the dispute, the District will render a response which will have the effect of a Level Two response.
-Thereupon the Grievance may proceed in accordance with the requirements of Section 6.2.3.
+6.3.8 Extension of Time.
+Time limits under this procedure may be extended by mutual written consent.

-The Association President and the Assistant Superintendent of Human Resources will determine the format and timetable of mediation by mutual agreement.
+6.3.9 Parties.
+The District and the Association are the parties to the Grievance and arbitration provisions of the contract.

-- 6.3.10 Parties.
-The District and the Association are the parties to the Grievance and arbitration provisions of the contract. - 6.3.11 Attorneys Not Required.
-Neither the District nor the Association are required to be represented by attorneys in an arbitration proceeding. - 6.3.12 Access to Information and Discovery The District and the Association both desire that the Grievance and arbitration provisions set forth in this Agreement remain fast, efficient, and informal.
+6.3.10 Attorneys Not Required.
+Neither the District nor the Association are required to be represented by attorneys in an arbitration proceeding.

+6.3.11 Access to Information and Discovery.
+The District and the Association both desire that the Grievance and arbitration provisions set forth in this Agreement remain fast, efficient, and informal.
 Accordingly, while either party may request information from the other, neither the District nor the Association shall have the right to submit interrogatories, requests for production, or to take depositions or otherwise to engage in discovery in any matters subject to the Grievance procedure, except in rare and unusual instances regarding a matter subject to the Grievance and arbitration provisions.
 Where either party requires information or data in the unique control of the other party, an arbitrator may require a party to produce to the other reasonable data or information which the arbitrator reasonably deems necessary for a just adjudication of the matter.
 Any such access to information shall be specific and narrowly addressed to the information necessary under the circumstances.